 For the past 50 years, Kettering College has operated as a division of Kettering Medical Center, which is chartered by the Seventh-day Adventist Church.
 The Church’s mission is to provide healing services to the world, and it provides high-quality education in the medical arts to further that mission.
 HLC’s ultra vires demand that the college separately incorporate needlessly tramples on the Church’s and college’s freedom of religion and the college’s ability to serve its students.
-Forced separate incorporation will disqualify the college from the receipt of significant federal funding of its educational programs and federal student financial aid programs.
-It also will imperil the Church’s ability to control the college’s curriculum in accordance with Seventh-day Adventist values.
-Loss of regional accreditation will have equally dire consequences to the college’s mission to serve its students and prepare them for careers in the healing arts as such accreditation is also required for the receipt of funding and the ability of its students to transfer credits or continue with post-baccalaureate programs at other institutions.
+Forced separate incorporation would have disqualified the college from the receipt of significant federal funding of its educational programs and federal student financial aid programs.
+It also would have imperiled the Church’s ability to control the college’s curriculum in accordance with Seventh-day Adventist values.
+Loss of regional accreditation would have had equally dire consequences to the college’s mission to serve its students and prepare them for careers in the healing arts as such accreditation is also required for the receipt of funding and the ability of its students to transfer credits or continue with post-baccalaureate programs at other institutions.

 Click here to view the petition:

 The Higher Learning Commission (HLC) Board of Trustees (“the Board”) approved this policy on first reading at its meeting on November 1–2, 2018.